How we know if a species is at risk

 Find Alberta Endangered Species Conservation Committee Reports at:

-- The Minister of Environment and Parks receives the SSC's recommendation, along with the ESCC's recommendations for detailed status and initial conservation actions.
+- The Minister of Environment and Protected Areas receives the SSC's recommendation, along with the ESCC's recommendations for detailed status and initial conservation actions.

 The Minister reviews the recommendations and makes a decision on detailed status designation.